With over 50 million songs and millions of subscribers, Apple Music has struck a chord with music lovers around the world.

 Apple also hopes to differentiate Apple Music by introducing original video content to the service.
 In February 2017, Apple Music executive Jimmy Iovine announced plans to turn the service into a "cultural platform" as opposed to just a platform for streaming music.
 The first steps in this plan involved the release of a reality TV show entitled Planet of the Apps produced by the music artist Will.i.am on 6 June 2017, followed by a documentary on rap icon Puff Daddy that launched on 25 June 2017.

 Like anything with the Apple name attached to it, Apple Music has proven phenomenally popular right across the world.
 Just six months after its launch, it had reached a customer base of 10 million paying users – that's 12 times faster than it took Spotify to hit the same number.
-By June 2017, Apple Music had surpassed 27 million paying users.
+By June 2017, Apple Music had surpassed 27 million paying users, with the number reaching 50 million as of May 2018.

 On top of its swiftly expanding user base, Apple Music is also extending its global reach into territories its competitors have yet to enter.
 115 countries currently have access to the service – in comparison, Spotify is available in just 60 countries worldwide.